5 Tips for Stopping Back Pain During Period

-While most women are familiar with the abdominal cramps, PMS, and headaches that go along with their monthly cycle, not nearly as many are aware that the painful backache you suffer (sometimes before and/or after your monthly cycle)is not only a symptom of PMS, but that this problem can be almost entirely eliminated.
+While most women are familiar with the abdominal cramps, PMS, and headaches that go along with their monthly cycle, not nearly as many are aware that the painful backache you suffer (sometimes before and/or after your monthly cycle) is not only a symptom of PMS but that this problem can be almost eliminated.

 Why Do You Have Back Pain During Period?

-When your uterus is contracting, the nerves around the entire pelvic region can feel this.
-Sometimes, the uterus presses on blood vessels in the area, limiting or even cutting off completely, the blood vessels to the muscles in this area.
-This is one major reason why you have back pain during your period.
+When your uterus contracts, the nerves around the pelvic region can feel this.
+Sometimes, the uterus presses on blood vessels in the area, limiting or even cutting off the blood vessels to the muscles in this area entirely.
+This is one primary reason why you have back pain during your period.

 Don’t be afraid to tell your gynecologist about this.
-If your cramps and back pain, however, is so debilitating or if they seem to have become much worse over a period of time, it could mean that you are suffering from fibroids, pelvic inflammatory disease, an infection, or endometriosis.
-If you are experiencing fever along with back pain, you need to seek professional help as soon as possible.
+If your cramps and back pain, however, are so debilitating or if they seem to have become much worse over some time, it could mean that you are suffering from fibroids, pelvic inflammatory disease, an infection, or endometriosis.
+If you are experiencing fever and back pain, you must seek professional help immediately.

-There are several methods you can use to try to stop, or at the very least limit, back pain during your monthly cycle.
-Here are 5 tips you can follow to best avoid back pain during your period:
+You can use several methods to try to stop, or at the very least limit, back pain during your monthly cycle.
+Here are five tips you can follow to avoid back pain during your period:

 Tip #1: Apply Heat.